History and Background

 The format established during the first years has remained surprisingly intact: a governing council, twice-annual catalogs, a Showcase to launch each semester, classes emphasizing serious academic content, and a Learn-at-Lunch series to provide one-time special events.

 Meanwhile, some things have changed.
-WC-ALL has grown to over 400 members who in the 2011-2012 spring semester registered for more than 1,000 classes.
+WC-ALL has grown to approximately 400 members who register for more than 20 classes a semester.
 The growth of the College has provided more classroom space so more courses can be offered.
 In addition to day trips to cultural and historical attractions in the area, WC-ALL has offered overnight trips to places such as Gettysburg and Williamsburg and, in 2013, offered its first international trip to the U.K., followed by a trip to Central Europe in 2015.
+Our next global destination is Cuba, in November 2016!

 More details on our history can be found in our 20th Anniversary booklet, released in 2013.